hermit-os/hermit-rs/README.md

 Unikernel means, you bundle your application directly with the kernel library, so that it can run without any installed operating system.
 This reduces overhead, therefore, interesting applications include virtual machines and high-performance computing.

+The kernel is able to run [Rust](https://github.com/hermitcore/rusty-hermit) applications, as well as [C/C++/Go/Fortran](https://github.com/hermitcore/hermit-playground) applications.

+The repository contains following directories and submodules:

+1. _demo_ is a small demo application based on the data-parallelism library [Rayon](https://github.com/rayon-rs/rayon)
+2. _hermit-abi_ contains the platform APIs and builds the interface between library operating system and the application
+3. _hermit-sys_ contains a crate to automate the build process of the library operating systems
+4. _libhermit-rs_ is the kernel itself
+5. _loader_ contains a loader to run RustyHermit on a common virtualization platforms ([Qemu](https://www.qemu.org)) or bare-mateal on a x86 system
+6. _netbench_ provides some basic network benchmarks

 ## Background

+**RustyHermit** is a rewrite of HermitCore in [Rust](https://www.rust-lang.org) developed at [RWTH-Aachen](https://www.rwth-aachen.de).
-HermitCore was a research unikernel developed at [RWTH-Aachen](https://www.rwth-aachen.de) written in C ([libhermit](https://github.com/hermitcore/libhermit)).
+HermitCore was a research unikernel written in C ([libhermit](https://github.com/hermitcore/libhermit)).
-**RustyHermit** is a rewrite of HermitCore written in [Rust](https://www.rust-lang.org).

 The ownership  model of Rust guarantees memory/thread-safety and enables us to eliminate many classes of bugs at compile-time.
 Consequently, the use of Rust for kernel development promises less vulnerabilities in comparison to common programming languages.

-The kernel and the integration into the Rust runtime is entirely written in Rust and does not use any C/C++ Code.
+The kernel and the integration into the Rust runtime are entirely written in Rust and do not use any C/C++ Code.
-We extend the Rust toolchain so that the build process is similar to Rust's usual workflow.
+We extended the Rust toolchain so that the build process is similar to Rust's usual workflow.
-Rust applications that do not bypass the Rust runtime and directly use OS services are able to run on RustyHermit without modifications.
+Rust applications that use the Rust runtime and do not directly use OS services are able to run on RustyHermit without modifications.

 ## Prerequisites